visheshd/visheshd.github.io/_posts/2015-04-01-5-things-to-remember-while-picking-a-technology-stack-as-a-startup.md

 version you might be doing on the side to explore things.
 Relying on it while you are building an MVP is probably not a good idea.

 ## 4. Learning curve
-The learning curve utlimately has to be manageable.
+The learning curve ultimately has to be manageable.
 As engineers we are always picking up new things, but you don't want to spend all your time learning when you could be actually moving towards the launch.
 Before looking at options, it's important to look at the available tech skills.